census-instrumentation/opencensus-python/README.rst

 writing to a file, sending to Python logging, or reporting to Stackdriver.

-This example shows how to configure Census to save the traces to a
+This example shows how to configure OpenCensus to save the traces to a
 file:

 .. code:: python